Shao-Group/EquiRep-test/README.md

 	true_dir=../data/simulated_data/dat3/$data_index
 	# Replace dat3 with dat_aax2 or dat_aax3 for other datasets
 	```
-3. Run the evaluation script:
+3. Run the following command to evaluate all results.
+The evaluation outputs will be saved in the same folder as the results.
 	```
    	./r_eval.sh
    	```
-4. Use the following command to compile all evaluation results into a summary sheet in the `EquiRep_test' folder:
+4. Use the following command to compile all evaluation outputs into a summary sheet in the `EquiRep_test' folder:
 	```
 	python result_gather.py
 	```